 The Designated Safeguarding Lead is: Catherine May

-The Deputy Designated Safeguarding Lead(s) are: Michelle Ferguson, Androulla Kouppas, Jane Batley, Luana Munro, Kelly Hall and James Casey.
+The Deputy Designated Safeguarding Lead(s) are: Michelle Ferguson, Androulla Kouppas, Jane Batley and James Casey.

-There is also a duty system and one of the CP Coordinators in Quality Assurance Unit is on duty each day to deal with DO issues when DO is unavailable.
+There is also a duty system and one of the CP Coordinators in Quality Assurance Unit is on duty each day to deal with LADO issues when LADO is unavailable.
 Duty telephone number for enquiries/referrals is 020 7525 3297

 The LA’s Strategic Lead Officer for safeguarding in education services is the Director of Education Nina Dohel 020 7525 3252

 The LA’s Schools Safeguarding Coordinator is: Apo ÇAĞIRICI 020 7525 2715